eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

  ---
 # Report for Week of 7-6-20 (Week 10)

 **Week-10-expected:** Let the coding continue!
 Start making progress on Goals 2 and 3.
 Stick to the development cycle for all weekly tasks.
 Compile a weekly report of progress made.
 Meet with mentors. (check-in with mentors as necessary)

- July 27 - July 31: Phase 2 Evaluations
+**July 27 - July 31: Phase 2 Evaluations:**
 This period will be used to write a detailed report on the work done in Coding Period 2.
 All work completed will be uploaded and documented.
 Deliverables:
 • Shielded hyperSpec and associated hyperSpec packages
 • Fortified hyperSpec for tidyverse

 **Week-10-actual:**

 ## Github Actions and `pkgdown`
 To be honest, the whole devops side of the project (and software development in general) has been lost of me.
 I don't really understand what Github Actions or Github workflows are or why they're useful.
 I don't really understand how to use `pkgdown`.
 So, today we must do research into the nature of both of these systems.